-A RID is an application enabler for a UAS to be identified by a UTM/ USS or third parties entities such as law enforcement.
+UAS Remote Identification (RID) is an application enabler for a UAS to be identified by UTM/USS or third parties entities such as law enforcement.
 Many safety and other considerations dictate that UAS be remotely identifiable.
 CAAs worldwide are mandating UAS RID.
 The European Union Aviation Safety Agency (EASA) has published [Delegated] and [Implementing] Regulations.
-The FAA has published a Notice of Proposed Rule Making [NPRM].

 CAAs currently promulgate performance-based regulations that do not specify techniques, but rather cite industry consensus technical standards as acceptable means of compliance.